 Field Description

 Certificate Purpose Choose the required option from the drop-down list.

 When you choose any of the following options, the Key Type field is automatically set to RSA .

 • tomcat

 • ipsec

 • ITLRecovery

 • CallManager

 • CAPF

 • TVS

 When you choose any of the following options, the Key Type field is automatically set to EC (Elliptical Curve).

 • tomcat-ECDSA

+• CallManager-ECDSA

+Distribution Choose a Unified Communications Manager server from the drop-down list.

+Auto-populated Domains Appears only if you have chosen any of the following options using the Certificate Purpose drop-down list.

+• tomcat

+• tomcat-ECDSA

+• CallManager

 CallManager-ECDSA

-Distribution Choose a Unified Communications Manager server from the drop-down list.
+• TVS

+This field lists the host names that are protected by a single certificate.
+The certificate common name is the same as the hostname.
+Both, CallManager-ECDSA and tomcat-ECDSA certificate has a common name that is different from the hostname.

+The field displays the fully qualified domain name for CallManager-ECDSA certificate.

 Кеу Туре This field lists the type of keys used for encryption and decryption of the public-private key pair.

 Unified Communications Manager supports EC and RSA key types.

-Field Descrip ntion Key Length Choose any of the following values from the drop-down list: • 1024 • 20 48 • 30 72 • 40 96 algorith ling on the key length, the self-signed certificate request, limits the hash im choices.
-With the limited hash algorithm choices, you can use a hash im strength that is greater than or equal to the key length strength.
-I • If the key length value is 256, the supported hash algorithms are SHA256, SHA384, or SHA512. • If the key length value is 384, the supported hash algorithms are SHA384 or SHA512.
-Note Certificates with a key length value of 3072 or 4096 are chosen only for RSA certificates.
-These options are not available for ECDSA certificates.
-Note Some phone models might fail to register if the RSA key length value chosen for the CallManager Certificate Purpose is greater than 2048.
-For more information, navigate to Unified CM Phone Feature List Report on the Cisco Unified Reporting Tool (CURT), to check the 3072/4096 RSA key size support for the list of supported phone models.
-Hash Algorithm Choose list: Choose a value that is greater than or equal to the key length from the drop-down list: Note • The values in the Hash Algorithm drop-down list changes based on the value you have chosen in the Key Length field.
+Field Description Description Key Length Choose any of t he following values from the drop-down list: • 1024 • 2048 • 3072 • 4096 algorithm choic he key length, the self-signed certificate request, limits the hash es.
+With the limited hash algorithm choices, you can use a hash gth that is greater than or equal to the key length strength. ength value is 256, the supported hash algorithms are SHA256, or SHA512. • If the key l or SHA512 ength value is 384, the supported hash algorithms are SHA384 2.
+Treates with a key length value of 3072 or 4096 are chosen only SA certificates.
+These options are not available for ECDSA locates. phone models might fail to register if the RSA key length value n for the CallManager Certificate Purpose is greater than 2048.
+Repo ore information, navigate to Unified CM Phone Feature List rt on the Cisco Unified Reporting Tool (CURT), to check the 4096 RSA key size support for the list of supported phone ls.
+Hash Algorithm Choose a value list: that is greater than or equal to the key length from the drop-down The values in the Hash Algorithm drop-down list changes based on the value you have chosen in the Key Length field.